How To Mix & Match Tones And Textures This Fall

 The days may be getting colder and shorter, but create natural resplendence indoors by placing a bright yellow potted orchid in a space that sees higher humidity, like the bathroom.
 This pretty orchid in a terra-cotta pot sits in a glass bowl filled with gravel.

-9. Go Cloche
+9. GET Cloche

 Bell jars are an elegant and unexpected way to display keepsakes or sweets.
 They also make charming decorative accents: place scented candles, boxwood, or mossy arrangements underneath.